 Commercial flights are now operational to and from the UAE.
 The UAE has announced that COVID-19 test will be mandatory for all inbound and transit passengers, including Emiratis, residents, and tourists, arriving via the country’s airports, irrespective of the countries they are coming from.International visitors must also show proof of International health insurance before entry.
 From 1 August, all citizens, returning residents, transit passengers and tourists have to undertake a COVID-19 test in the country they are currently in and have a negative result before travelling to the UAE.
 Passenger cruise ships are currently not allowed to dock in the UAE.
 Tourist and cultural sites have begun reopening with safety measures in place.

-Uruguay borders remain closed and there are still many domestic restrictions in place.
+There are some international flights operating in Uruguay.
+All foreigners entering need to provide proof of health insurance that covers COVID.
 On June 2,the Government issued a decree modifying the conditions to enter the country to include family reunification and authorized business or judicial travel.
 Other foreign nationals are still not allowed entry.
 Non-essential businesses are still closed and wearing a face mask in enclosed public areas is required.

 No commercial flights are available to and from Vanuatu.
 Even after Cyclone Harold struck the small island, the government continued to ban foreign aid workers entering the country.
 Inter-island travel by air may be possible but all ports of entry remain closed.
 The country is still COVID-free and there are no restrictions in place on restaurants, bars, supermarkets and social gatherings.
 The government has extended the State of Emergency until the end of the year.